 This feature is turned on or off using the vehicle personalization menu.
-See "Auto Memory Recall" under Vehicle Personalization on page 5-55 for more information.
+See Vehicle Personalization on page 5-54.

 To stop recall movement, press one of the power seat controls, power mirror or memory buttons, or the telescopic steering column switch.